 The period of time right after our only son at the time died was heavy with longing, isolation and darkness.
 All we could see were the places and spaces where he was missing and should be.
 Expression of grief through photography was movement.
 The only movement that we had at the time when everything else stood still. ~Laura

 After losing my daughter at 2 days old, my postpartum body was still healing and I unfortunately had many well-meaning strangers ask me if I was pregnant- which was like a knife through the heart and a blow to my confidence in those early days of grief.
 I took this image as a way to remember that my body had done an incredibly beautiful thing and that every line, stretch mark, and scar told my daughter’s story and in that way, I would carry her with me forever. ~Kristin

 Are you ready to get started on this healing journey?

 Simply enter your email address in the box below to get started.
 Your email will provide you with:

 - Five Illuminate lessons including video and PDF guides

-- Occasional email encouragement and support from me
+- Occasional email encouragement and support from Beryl.

-- Access to my weekly e-newsletter that will provide you with photography tips, inspiration to keep your creative juices going long after Illuminate is over.
+- Access to my weekly e-newsletter that will provide you with tips & inspiration to keep your creative juices going long after Illuminate is over.